Longbow Games

 Longbow Games is a Canadian video game developer based in Toronto.
-It was founded in 1998 by Seumas McNally.
+It was founded in 1997 by Seumas McNally.

 History

-Longbow Games was established in 1998 as Longbow Digital Arts by Seumas McNally.
+Longbow Games was established in 1997 as Longbow Digital Arts by Seumas McNally.
 In 2000, the company's tank combat game Tread Marks won the top award at the Independent Games Festival.
 Shortly thereafter, McNally died of Hodgkin lymphoma aged 21.
-The Independent Games Festival renamed its grand price in his honour.
-Since then, Longbow is run by McNally's family, such as father Jim, brother Phillipe, and mother Wendy.
+The Independent Games Festival renamed its grand prize in his honour.
+Since then, Longbow has been run by McNally's family's father Jim, mother Wendy, and brother Philippe.
 In 2012, the company had seven employees and an intern, otherwise outsourcing tasks to subcontractors.

 Projects

 Hegemony: Philip of Macedon was a pet project of Jim McNally, who became interested in Philip while researching Alexander the Great and discovering that it was actually his father who had developed the troop types, tactics and infrastructure that enabled Alexander's invasion of the Persian Empire.
 In hindsight, the early arcade games Longbow produced were mere stepping stones to the more in-depth real-time strategy games of the Hegemony series.
 In 2018, Longbow released the puzzle-adventure game Golem.